 Journal of the Chemical Society C: Organic, 1967, 1581–1582.
 DOI: 10.1039/J39670001581

 In his final published paper, submitted from the Research Institute for Tropical Medicine, Cairo, and received by the Journal of the Chemical Society on 18 July 1966, Hekmat Antaki reported the synthesis of a family of pentacyclic fused heterocyclic compounds — the benz- and naphth-indenoquinolines.
 The paper is two pages.
-Its chemical achievement has not been fully replicated in the fifty-seven years since.
+The full synthesis — including the final reduction step — has not been repeated, as far as our search of the literature has found.

 7-Phenyl-8-oxobenz[h]indeno[1,2-b]quinoline.
 Molecular formula C₂₆H₁₅NO, molecular weight 357.4.
 Yellow needles, melting point 252° (decomp.).
 PubChem CID: 122214121.